Mathematics

 Formative Assessment used by Classroom Teachers:

-• Assessment is tracked daily via formative assessment that follows our Assessment Policy: individual, group and whole-class hotspots provide immediate targets for our pupils.
+- Assessment is tracked daily via formative assessment that follows our Assessment Policy: individual, group and whole-class targets provide immediate action-points for our pupils.
 This allows us to follow a dynamic and robust assessment cycle that drives learning forward at all opportunities.

-• Teachers provide high-quality questioning in formative-five and throughout every lesson, making use of diagnostic questions to ascertain the level of understanding in the classroom and adapt their teaching as necessary.
+- Teachers provide high-quality questioning in the 'Knowledge Checkback' and throughout every lesson, making use of diagnostic questions to ascertain the level of understanding in the classroom and adapt their teaching as necessary.

 Summative Assessment used by Classroom Teachers: